 Fellows are required to attend and participate actively in two courses:

-Fellows commit 9-12 weeks of full-time work on a viable human rights-related internship supervised by a host organization of their choice and must live on-site for the duration.
-The internship can involve research, drafting of reports, community organizing, developing communication material, website development, and any other kind of work that will be of value to the host organization and that is in keeping with the spirit and purpose of the fellowship.
+Fellows commit 9-12 weeks of full-time work on a viable human rights-related project or internship supervised by a host organization of their choice and must live on-site for the duration.
+This can involve research, drafting of reports, community organizing, developing communication material, website development, and any other kind of work that will be of value to the host organization and that is in keeping with the spirit and purpose of the fellowship.
 Fellows must submit at least four blog posts about their experiences.

 Fellows present their work to the NYU community at the annual Human Rights Symposium.
 This will involve a substantial panel presentation.

-Gallatin has sponsored 70 Global Fellows to date, with a cohort average of about 10 Fellows per year:
+Gallatin has sponsored 81 Human Rights Fellows to date, with a cohort average of about 10 fellows per year:

 The Gallatin Global Fellowship in Human Rights is supported and advised by a group of distinguished leaders in the field of international human rights.